WordPress Plugins For Managing WordPress Post Revisions

 - Enable/Disable weekly optimization scheduling

-- Receive email notifications after automatic database cleanup
+- Receive email notifications on automatic cleanups

 - Displays dangerous cleanup options in red